GENUKI Maintainers' Pages

 The third level of the hierarchy corresponds to counties, equivalently the separate islands comprising the Channel Islands.

 The fourth level corresponds to towns and parishes within such counties.
 GENUKI, and most other information sources of relevance to genealogy, uses the pre-1974 counties rather than the modern ones.
-The base lists of parishes were taken from the 1832 definitions in "Phillimore Atlas and Index of Parish Registers (2nd ed.), Chichester, Phillimore (1995)", but this covered England only, and many counties have supplemented the original Phillimore list with parishes drawn from the The National Gazetteer of Great Britain and Ireland (1868).
+The base lists of parishes were taken from the 1832 definitions in "Phillimore Atlas and Index of Parish Registers (2nd ed.), Chichester, Phillimore (1995)", but this covered only England and Wales, and many counties have supplemented the original Phillimore list with parishes drawn from the The National Gazetteer of Great Britain and Ireland (1868).

 The intention is that all parishes in a county should be reachable directly from the county page.
 However, our convention is for the list of parishes within major towns to be listed, indented under the town name on the county page, and also given on the town page, where they serve as additional links to these parish pages.
 Thus parishes that are grouped together within a town in fact form a fifth level in the hierarchy.
 The sets of town parishes that are treated this way are those that are so treated in the Phillimore Atlas and Index of Parish Registers (ibid.).